 It is essential that the therapist practices Chi Kung, which means knowing how to encourage and manage the ‘Chi’ (our vital energy).

 This massage technique can be a little uncomfortable at the beginning, but as the treatment goes on, accompanied by conscious breathing and relaxation, each knot starts to loosen.

-It is then when we can feel how our body’s energy strongly flows and nourishes the physiological processes that were previously stagnant.
+It is then that we can feel how our body’s energy strongly flows and nourishes the physiological processes that were previously stagnant.

-If you can overcome the initial discomfort, the benefits of this massage are not limited to the physical body but extend as far as to heal emotional unbalance and improve the general well-being.
+If you can overcome the initial discomfort, the benefits of this massage are not limited to the physical body but extend as far as healing emotional unbalance and improving general well-being.